Infineon/RaspberryPi_DPS/README.md

 | BCM 3 (pin 5) | SCL |

-**Note-** Connection diagram given with DPS310 and Raspberry pi is just for reference, all the three versions of DPS will be connected in the same way with any of the Raspberry pi.
+**Note-** Connection diagram given with DPS310 and Raspberry Pi is just for reference, all the three versions of DPS will be connected in the same way with any of the Raspberry Pi.

 * Clone the Github repository or download the .zip, unzip it, go to examples folder and run the sample code.